 2. Unpaid Debts

 Alternatively, if you have a negative history with financial institutions, your check may be denied by a merchant.
-This could be due to a variety of unpaid debts in the past including unpaid bank accounts closed with negative amounts.
+This could be due to a variety of unpaid debts in the past including unpaid savings or checking accounts closed with negative amounts.

 While Certegy may not always contact your financial institution, their official site states: “Depending on the specifics of your check transaction, we may attempt to verify funds with your financial institution.”
 This could be in relation to your current account or a history of account misuse.